HendrikClijstersMosa/6IICT-PROG4/classes/Opdracht 1.14 Particle Storm/README.md

 </table>

 ## Version 4
 With the framework in place it is now time to create a new kind of Particle, namely a Bouncing one (class Bouncing).
 The particle calls the `__init__()` of it's parent Particle, no new properties need to be added.
 Bouncing will behave similar to Boring, it's color will start of as white, and it will move towards the edge in a straight line.
 When reaching this edge it will not "respawn" like Boring.
 Instead it will bounce of off the edge.
-This bouncing will cause it's speed_x or speed_y to change, this depending on if it hit a horizontal or vertical edge (see gif).
+This bouncing will cause it's `speed_x` or `speed_y` to change, this depending on if it hit a horizontal or vertical edge (see gif).
 In addition, when bouncing against an edge it's color should change.
 You can choose for yourself how this will work exactly (in below gif, it becomes yellow when bouncing on vertical edges, and blue on horizontal edges).

 Because the particles bounce of the edge it is impossible for them to "go out of bounds", meaning that Bouncing particles will remain indefinitely.
 We want to change this.
 Every time the `reset()` method is called, a particle should have the possibility of "despawning" (having it's `__init__()` called).
 Create a threshold attribute and set it to a certain value between 0 and 1.
 Use the function `random()` and check if the generated number is higher than the threshold.
 If this is the case the Bouncing particle should despawn.
 You can also add this reset condition to Boring.
-This way slow moving Boring particles will still have a way of resetting.
+This way slow moving Boring particles will also have a way of resetting.

 TIP: think specifically how the methods `update()`, `reset()` and `change_color()` differ from Boring.
 Examine `reset()` in particular how will it change in comparison with the `reset()` of Boring?

+TIP: how will speed_x and speed_y change after hitting an horizontal or vertical edge?
+In case your uncertain.
+Try drawing a figure with x- and y-axis.
+Imagine a particle bouncing of these axes.
+What was it's direction in the x- and y-direction before bouncing?
+What was it after?

 TIP: the color of the particle is set using a mix of Red-Green-Blue.
 The maximum value that each of these base colors can have is 255.
 The minimum is 0.